What Spanish Expats Need To Know About Health Insurance Abroad

 Adjusting To Lifestyle Differences

-Many things which contribute to the high standard of living and thus the overall health and well being of Spaniards are absent in other countries.
+Many things contribute to the high standard of living and thus the overall health and well being of Spaniards are absent in other countries.
 That includes a culture of walking in lieu of driving, enjoying long, relaxed meals, and a generally having low cost of living which makes fresh produce accessible and affordable.
 As well, there’s an excellent balance of art, culture, and nature on hand in most Spanish towns and cities.

 Of course, this kind of healthy environment can be found in many countries but not always in the same concentration which is found in Spain.
 Spanish expats report frustration at putting on weight because they aren’t able to walk as much.
 Or sometimes it’s because they’re exposed to more fast food.
 As well, many countries don’t have the same life-work balance as Spain does and stress-related health concerns result.